statgen/pheweb/README.md

 ### 3. Load your association files.

 0. If you only want variants that reach some minimum MAF, then set `minimum_maf` in `config.config`.
-   Any variant with this minor allele frequency (MAF) or larger WILL BE SHOWN, no matter what.
+   Any variant that has at least that minor allele frequency (MAF) will be shown on the website, no matter what.
-   If a variant has a smaller MAF, it will still be shown if it has a large enough MAF in some other phenotype.
+   If a variant has a smaller MAF (in some phenotype), it will still be shown if it has a large enough MAF in some other phenotype.

 1. Run `./run_all.sh`.

 2. If something breaks, read the error message.
-If you can understand what broke,
+Then,

     - If you can understand the error message, modify `data/input_file_parsers/epacts.py` to handle your file type.
       If the modification is something that pheweb should support by default, please email your changes to <pjvh@umich.edu>.

-    - If you can't understand the error message, please email your error message to <pjvh@umich.edu>.
+    - If you can't understand the error message, please email your error message to <pjvh@umich.edu> and hopefully I get back to you quickly.

     Then re-run `./run_all.sh`.